archieyates/Autosplitters/readme.md

 ## Squirm
 ### Features
+- Game Time timing for Any% and 100%
 - Any% standard splits support
 - 100% standard splits support
+- RTA timing for Surprise Party
 - Final Present and individual screen split support for Surprise Party
 - Autostart for Any%, 100%, and Surprise Party